 “The bridge course allowed me to get to know my fellow advanced standing students who would go on to be my support system and some of my best friends.
 This past year flew by, but was filled with amazing and challenging opportunities, and I’m glad I did it!”
 Casey Rogers MSW ’19

 What if I’m entering from UNE’s undergraduate BSW Program?

 Through UNE’s 4+1 Advanced Standing Early Assurance Conditional Acceptance Option, UNE BSW students can secure their position sooner than later given they maintain their academic integrity.
-UNE Students would not need to take the required Bridge course mentioned above, but must satisfy the following criteria:
+UNE Students would not need to take the required Bridge course mentioned above.
+UNE BSW students also have the option of interviewing over submitting an application essay, and UNE BSW students are automatically considered for scholarship.
+They must, however, satisfy the following criteria:

 - Complete their Bachelor of Social Work Degree at UNE prior to matriculation into the MSW program with a cumulative GPA of 3.0 with all social work courses completed with a “B minus” or better.

 - Have maintained good academic and social standing at UNE prior to enrollment into the graduate program.

 - Have successfully completed the first semester of BSW Field Placement with confirmation and reference from Field Instructor, including field evaluation for the placement prior to application.

 - Provide evidence of Community Service in a Health Profession or Human Service organization

 Students must submit application by January 15th of the year of expected enrollment with all supporting documentation received no later than March 1 to complete the early assurance application file.

 Can I do the Advanced Standing Program as a part time student?